A NICER View of PSR J1231$-$1411: A Complex Case: X-Ray Event Data

-The NICER science tool \texttt{nicerl3-spect} was used to compute a pulse height spectrum, response matrix, and background estimate using the SCORPEON background model\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/scorpeon-overview/}}.
-We used XSPEC \citep{Arn96} to fit the SCORPEON model parameters simultaneously with different source spectral models, including two blackbody components, one blackbody and one powerlaw component (with a powerlaw index fixed at $1.8$ as in \citealt{Ransom2011}), just a powerlaw component, one neutron star atmosphere component (\texttt{nsatmos}), and two neutron star atmosphere components.
-These all were modified by interstellar absorption (e.g., \texttt{TBabs(BB + powerlaw)}).
-For these data, we found that, in addition to the standard free parameters in the SCORPEON model, we needed to free the normalization of the O\textsc{vii} line at 0.57 keV (presumably originating from solar wind charge exchange).
+The NICER science tool \texttt{nicerl3-spect} was used to compute a pulse height spectrum, response matrix, and background estimate using the SCORPEON background model.\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/scorpeon-overview/}} We used XSPEC \citep{Arn96} to fit the SCORPEON model parameters simultaneously with different source spectral models, including two blackbody components, one blackbody and one power-law component (with a power-law index fixed at $1.8$ as in \citealt{Ransom2011}), just a power-law component, one NS atmosphere component (\texttt{nsatmos}), and two NS atmosphere components.
+These were all modified by interstellar absorption (e.g., \texttt{TBabs(BB + powerlaw)}).
+For these data we found that, in addition to the standard free parameters in the SCORPEON model, we needed to free the normalization of the O\textsc{vii} line at 0.57 keV (presumably originating from solar wind charge exchange).
 In prior work before the development of SCORPEON \citep{Ray2019}, this line was added as an ad hoc Gaussian line.
-We found that the obtained SCORPEON background estimates were notably dependent on the chosen source model, and therefore we predicted the background to range from the smallest estimate to the highest at each channel (after including also $1$ standard deviation uncertainty for each model).
+We found that the obtained SCORPEON background estimates were notably dependent on the chosen source model, and therefore we predicted the background to range from the smallest estimate to the highest at each channel (after including also one standard deviation uncertainty for each model).
 This range was used only in the end to compare our inferred background to it (see Section \ref{sec:results_pdtu}).

 In the pulse profile analysis, we used the pulse invariant (PI) channel subset [30,150), corresponding to the nominal photon energy range [0.3, 1.5] keV, and 32 rotational phase bins.
-The data split over 2 rotational cycles are visualized in Figure \ref{fig:data_hotel}.
+The data split over two rotational cycles are visualized in Figure \ref{fig:data_hotel}.